 Finding the Data

 The World Bank provides a wealth of data for all countries around the world, including gross national product and equity market capitalization data points that can be used to create the market cap to GNP ratio.
-In fact, the organization even provides the ratio itself as a separate indicator for many different countries around the world, enabling international investors to quickly find the information they need for comparison.
-The indicator can be found here.
+The organization even provides the ratio itself as a separate indicator for many different countries around the world, enabling international investors to quickly find the information they need for comparison.

 When consuming the data, international investors should be sure to plot the data points or view charts to show movements over time.
 The simple reason is that no countries are identical and investors need context to decipher the meaning of these movements.
 For instance, the U.S. has always had a high ratio approaching 100%, but investors would have been unwise to avoid U.S. equities altogether, despite these seemingly bearish trends.